Jadwiga Abramson

-Jadwiga Abramson (17 February 1887 – 1944) was a child psychologist born and raised in Poland, and educated in France.
+Jadwiga Abramson (17 February 1887 – 1944) was a Polish child psychologist.
+She was born and raised in Poland, and educated in France.
+She was chief of psychology at the Clinic of Paediatric Neuro-Psychiatry in Paris.

 Biography

 Abramson attended the University of Paris, to pursue her medical degree.
-Staying in Paris, she began her career in neuropsychiatry at the Clinic of Pediatric Neuro-Psychiatry, where she was appointed the chief of psychology.
+Staying in Paris, she began her career in neuropsychiatry at the Clinic of Paediatric Neuro-Psychiatry, where she was appointed the chief of psychology.

-She was the co-founder in 1925, with Dr. Georges Heuyer (1884-1977), of the Clinic of Pediatric Neuro-Psychiatry in Paris.
+She was the co-founder in 1925, with Dr. Georges Heuyer (1884-1977), of the Clinic of Paediatric Neuro-Psychiatry in Paris.
 She died around 1944.